-Save the Date: Thursday, December 7th 2017!
+Save the Date: November 10th, 2018

-Section 4: Standard Forms and Supplementary Documents
+Section 4: Supplementary Information and Forms

-The standardized forms in this section are valuable tools needed to support your Friends group.
+This section includes the following documents, as valuable tools needed to support your Friends group.

-- The 2017 Permit Application Guideline will explain the application process step by step. - The 2017 Special Events Permit Application for Park Friends and Community Groups.
+- The 2018 Permit Application Guideline, to explain the application process step by step. - The 2018 Special Events Permit Application for Park Friends and Community Groups.
 A Special Events permit is required for all organized events in the park.
-This document is specifically designed for the above user groups that want to host an event in their local park.
-All permit applications are available to download via the PPR website. - The Philadelphia Park Friends Group Annual Registration Form through which PPR annually collects vital contact information to maintain communication with our Friends groups.
-Your group must be currently registered to be eligible for several benefits: - o Special Events Permit Application for Park Friends and Community Groups - Fairmount Park Conservancy Grants - The Volunteer Service Day Sign-In is a form your group should utilize for every service day you organize.
-It helps document your service as well as helps to build your Friends group volunteer contact database. - The Meeting Sign-In Form is a form your group should utilize for every meeting to track attendance and collect any new contact information.
-It also documents your meeting history. - The Monthly Volunteer Hour Registration is a form your group should utilize to track the number of hours of service your group donates to the park each month.
+This document is specifically designed for the above user groups that want to host public events in their local park.
+All permit applications are available to download via the PPR website. - The Special Event Liability Application form.
+All park events are required to obtain a certificate of insurance naming the City of Philadelphia as additionally insured.
+Insurance may be purchased through the City's Office of Risk Management using this application form.
+Registered Friends Groups who do not already have liability insurance are eligible for coverage through Parks and Recreation by submitting this form for every permit application. - The Volunteer Service Day Sign-In is a form your group should utilize for every service day you organize.
+The sign-in sheet includes PPR's liability waiver, and helps to build your Friends group volunteer contact database. - The Meeting Sign-In Form is a form your group should utilize for every meeting to track attendance and collect any new contact information.
+It also documents your meeting history. - The Monthly Volunteer & Friends Group Activities Tally Sheet is a form your group should utilize to track the number of hours of service your group donates to the park each month.
 This is an important tool that can be used for your fundraising efforts because it allows you to put a monetary value to your time.
 Make sure to share this information with your stewardship coordinator on a monthly basis.

-We have also included 1) Stewardship Staff contact information, 2) Police Districts contact information, 3) City Council contact information.
-These documents are provided to facilitate communication between our department and our Friends groups, as well as with your police district's Community Relations Officer.
+We have also included Police Districts contact information; and City Council contact information.
+We hope to facilitate communication and encourage you to stay connected with your police district's Community Relations Officer and council representative.

-Office of Stewardship 1515 Arch St. - 10th floor Philadelphia, PA 19102 215-683-3679 phone, 215-683-3593 fax PPRpermits@phila.gov
+Office of Stewardship 1515 Arch St. - 10th floor

+Philadelphia, PA 19102

+215-683-3679 phone

+215-683-3593 fax

+parksandrecpermits@phila.gov

-Friends and Community Groups Special Event Permit Process
+Friends & Community Groups Special Event Permit Process

-A step-by- step guide for Friends groups and local community organizations to apply for and obtain a special event permit to host a community event in a Parks & Recreation park.
+A step-by-step guide for Friends Groups and local community groups to apply for a permit to host a community event in a Philadelphia Parks & Recreation park.